 1 The retention volume varies with compound, temperature, humidity and with type of sorbent.

 2 The retention volume is determined chromatographically (see ISO 16017-1).

-4.10 Safe Sampling Volume (SSV)

-The volume of sampled air below which there is negligible risk of that compound breaking though during sample collection.
+4.10 Safe Sampling Volume (SSV) — The volume of sampled air below which there is negligible risk of that compound breaking though during sample collection.

 NOTE — This is traditionally calculated as 50 percent of the chromatographically-determined retention volume or 70 percent of the breakthrough volume (see ISO 16017-1).

-4.11 Sorbent Strength

-Term to describe the affinity of sorbents for vapour phase organic chemicals (VOCs); a stronger sorbent is one which offers higher safe sampling volumes for VOCs relative to another, weaker, sorbent.
+4.11 Sorbent Strength — Term to describe the affinity of sorbents for vapour phase organic chemicals (VOCs); a stronger sorbent is one which offers higher safe sampling volumes for VOCs relative to another, weaker, sorbent.

 5 SIGNIFICANCE AND USE